ShirleyCohenTN/Draw-/README.md

 Express your creativity in a fun way.

 As a teacher you can use this website for a better explanation and teaching.
-Just like a teacher who uses a whiteboard in class to add examples, write points, and create sketches, using this website will allow the students to join the teacher in the lesson activity and add/ write/ draw his own ideas.
+Just like a teacher who uses a whiteboard in class to add examples, write points, and create sketches, using this website will allow the students to join the teacher in the lesson activity and add/ write/ draw their own ideas and suggestions.

 User stories: